Scaling limit of the invasion percolation cluster on a regular tree: Background and overview

 \subsection{Overview}

-Let us try to give briefly, and heuristically, some intuition of why \thmref{right_scale} holds.
-For $t>0$, the tree emerging from $\BB_{[kt]}$ is coded by the $[kt]^\text{th}$ excursion of $V$ above $0$.
-Except for its first step, this excursion has the same transition probabilities as a random walk with drift $\sigma\widehat{W}_{[kt]}-1$, which, by the convergence \eqref{WtoL}, is approximately $-L(t)/k$.
-Additionally, by \cite[Proposition~3.1]{AGdHS2008} $W_k$ is constant for long stretches of time.
-It is well known (see for instance \cite[Theorem~2.2.1]{Jacod1985}) that a sequence of random walks with drift $c/k$, suitably scaled, converges as $k \to \infty$ to a $c$-drifted Brownian motion.
-Thus we expect to find segments of drifted Brownian paths in our limit.
-According to the convergence \eqref{WtoL}, the drift is expressed in terms of the $L$-process.
+Let us try to give briefly, and heuristically, some intuition of why Theorem~\ref{Trightscale} holds.
+For $t>0$, the tree emerging from $\BB_{[kt]}$ is coded by the $[kt]$th excursion of $V$ above $0$.
+Except for its first step, this excursion has the same transition probabilities as a random walk with drift $\sigma\widehat{W}_{[kt]}-1$, which, by the\vadjust{\goodbreak} convergence (\ref{eWtoL}), is approximately $-L(t)/k$.
+Additionally, by~\cite{AGdHS2008}, Proposition~3.1, $\widehat W_n$ is constant for long stretches of time.
+It is well known (see, e.g.,~\cite{Jacod1985}, Theorem~2.2.1) that a sequence of random walks with drift $c/k$, suitably scaled, converges as $k \to\infty$ to a $c$-drifted Brownian motion.
+Thus, we expect to find segments of drifted Brownian paths in our limit.
+According to the convergence (\ref{eWtoL}), the drift is expressed in terms of the $L$-process.
 This is what the definition of $Y$ expresses.

-Thus, the idea when dealing with either the conditioned or the unconditioned IPC is to cut these sin-trees into pieces (which we call segments) corresponding to stretches where $W$ is constant, and to look separately at the convergence of each piece.
+Thus, the idea when dealing with either the conditioned or the unconditioned IPC is to cut these sin-trees into pieces corresponding to stretches where $\widehat W$ is constant, and to look separately at the convergence of each piece.
+Since we deal extensively with codings of trees by paths, we call these pieces of trees \textit{segments}, although in the terminology of \cite {NewmanStein1995,GoodmanPondsInPrep,DamronSapozhnikov2010} and other works they are known as the \textit{ponds} of the IPC.